google/physical-web/firmware/OpenBeacon/README.md

 ## OpenBeacon Physical Web Beacon

-Our code is hosted on [github.com](https://github.com/meriac/openbeacon-ng).
-Software development is officially supported for OS X and Linux.
-Please use the latest [gcc-arm-none-eabi](https://launchpad.net/gcc-arm-embedded) toolchain from launchpad.
-Thanks a lot to ARM for maintaining [GNU Tools for ARM Embedded Processor](https://launchpad.net/gcc-arm-embedded).

-### Hello World!
-To demonstrate usage of the included 3D acceleration sensor the included hello world example transmits the URL only while facing forward.
+To demonstrate usage of the included 3D acceleration sensor the included hello world example transmits the URL only while the beacon is facing forward.

 Get the [hardware design](http://get.openbeacon.org/device.html) and [development environment](http://get.openbeacon.org/source/) for creating your own beacons.